ssube/onnx-web/docs/user-guide.md

 - `<cube>`
 - `cubex-0`

+#### Prompt stages

+You can provide a different prompt for the highres and upscaling stages of an image using prompt stages.
+Each stage of a prompt is separated by `||` and can include its own LoRAs, embeddings, and regions.
+If you are using multiple iterations of highres, each iteration can have its own prompt stage.
+This can help you avoid recursive body parts and some other weird mutations that can be caused by iterating over a subject prompt.

+For example, a prompt like `human being sitting on wet grass, outdoors, bright sunny day` is likely to produce many small people mixed in with the grass when used with highres.
+This becomes even worse with 2+ iterations.
+However, changing that prompt to `human being sitting on wet grass, outdoors, bright sunny day || outdoors, bright sunny day, detailed, intricate, HDR` will use the second stage as the prompt for highres: `outdoors, bright sunny day, detailed, intricate, HDR`.

+This allows you to add and refine details, textures, and even the style of the image during the highres pass.

+Prompt stages are only used during upscaling if you are using the Stable Diffusion upscaling model.

 #### Region tokens

 You can use a different prompt for part of the image using `<region:...>` tokens.
 Region tokens are more complicated